BasilGuo/fc-binding-message/draft-xu-fc-binding-message.md

 ~~~~~~

 Next, the BGP router in AS 65537 would generate one FC `FC_{65539, 65538, 65537, 65536}`, one BM, and one FCList after receiving the BGP-UPDATE message.
-The new generated FC and BM would be placed at RPKI repository, but the FCList which contains the asid of AS 65537 and the FCIDs of the two FCs, i.e. `{BMID2, {FC_{65539, 65538}_id, FC_{65539, 65538, 65537}_id}`, would be sent to the ASes on the BGP-UPDATE propagation path, which means the FCList would be sent to AS 65538 and AS 65539 independently.
+The newly generated FC and BM would be placed at the RPKI repository, but the FCList which contains the ASID of AS 65537 and the FCIDs of the two FCs, i.e. `{BMID2, {FC_{65539, 65538}_id, FC_{65539, 65538, 65537}_id}`, would be sent to the ASes on the BGP-UPDATE propagation path, which means the FCList would be sent to AS 65538 and AS 65539 independently.
 And the BGP-UPDATE would also announce to AS 65536.
 For BM generated by the BGP router of AS 65537, it fills the eContent of BM signed object as follows:

 ~~~~~~
 BM_{65537, 65538, 65539}: